 Last minute guest tickets

-Every graduate receives two guest tickets as part of their graduation package.
+Every graduate receives two guest tickets (PhD students receive 4 guest tickets) as part of their graduation package.
 If you need to buy any extra tickets on the day, the venue’s box office sells unsold tickets for last-minute guests.

 What to wear with your regalia

 If you elect to attend your graduation ceremony, you will be required to wear the academic regalia which represents the course you are graduating from at that ceremony.

 You should wear smart, neat or professional clothing as a minimum dress standard.
 Shorts, jeans, t-shirts, thongs, bare feet or joggers aren't considered appropriate.

 The regalia is a little heavy, so make sure you take off suit jackets or any heavy layers before your robe fitting.

 After registering, graduates will be fitted with the following regalia according to their award: